 Dog socks to stop licking paws can be your last resort.
 You have to apply an anti-itch ointment approved by a veterinarian on their footpads.
-Slip the one socks at a time socks onto your Frenchie’s feet.
-Ensure that the ointment is not wiped away by the socks during the process.
+Slip the socks at a time socks onto your Frenchie’s feet.
+Ensure the ointment is not wiped away by the socks during the process.

 Keep the socks on their feet for about three hours.
 If they are not very comfortable, you can remove them sooner.

 If your dog does not show any signs of slowing down licking its paws, you need to act immediately.
 Take your furry friend to the veterinarian and let them guide you with better insights.

 Let’s Wrap It Up